beagleboard/docs.beagleboard.io/boards/pocketbeagle-2/03-design-and-specifications.rst

 System on Chip (SoC)
 *********************

-PocketBeagle 2 is powered by the AM6232 SoC, which is a high-performance, low-power processor designed for embedded applications.
-The AM6232 integrates dual ARM Cortex-A53 cores, a Cortex-M4F core, and various peripherals to support a wide range of functionalities.
+PocketBeagle 2 is powered by the AM6254 SoC, which is a high-performance, low-power processor designed for embedded applications.
+The AM6254 integrates quad ARM Cortex-A53 cores, a Cortex-M4F core, and various peripherals to support a wide range of functionalities.
 It is optimized for power efficiency and performance, making it suitable for applications requiring robust processing capabilities while maintaining low power consumption.
-The AM6232 SoC functional block diagram below provides a detailed view of the internal architecture of the System on Chip.
+The AM6254 SoC functional block diagram below provides a detailed view of the internal architecture of the System on Chip.
 It highlights the various functional blocks such as the CPU cores, memory controllers, peripheral interfaces, and other integrated components.
 This diagram is essential for understanding how